Togo

 DVV International is committed to empowering state and civil society actors to take concrete steps to develop and expand essential components of the ALE system.
 In this endeavour, DVV International sets the following priorities in Togo:

-- Promoting ALE centres: Eleven centres across the country are supported through extensive capacity building.
-This includes further training for teaching staff, networking and lobbying as well as the development of educational programmes and skills assessment procedures.
+• Promoting ALE centres: Nationwide, 16 centers are supported through extensive capacity-building efforts.
+This includes professional development for teaching staff, networking and advocacy, as well as the development of educational programs and competency assessment procedures

-- Strengthening educational programmes in the selected municipalities: This includes not only functional literacy programmes, especially for women, but also ensuring financial sustainability in the municipalities by establishing ALE funding in municipal budgets.
+• Strengthening educational programmes in the selected municipalities: This includes not only programs for functional literacy, particularly for women, but also ensuring financial sustainability in local communities by establishing adult education budgets within municipal budgets.

 Partners